Mallory Swanson: U-20 WNT

-Senior National Team
+Senior national team

 2016

 Following a successful run with the U-20 women's national team, Swanson was called up to the senior national team for the first training camp of 2016 from January 5 to 21 leading up to a match against Ireland.
 At age 17, she was one of the youngest field players to be called up to the team in 15 years.
 On January 23, 2016, Swanson earned her first cap for the USWNT during the match against Ireland, coming in for Alex Morgan in the 58th minute.
 She was the youngest player to debut for the national team since Heather O'Reilly's debut in 2002.
 She then became the 19th United States player to score in her debut when she scored her first international goal in the 83rd minute to secure the United States' 5–0 win.

 Following her first appearance, Swanson was named to the 20–player roster for 2016 CONCACAF Women's Olympic Qualifying and became the youngest player to be named to an Olympic qualifying roster for the USWNT.
 In the team's opening match against Costa Rica on February 10, Swanson replaced Crystal Dunn in the 68th minute.
 She made her third appearance for the team in their second match of the tournament, coming in for Ali Krieger in the 75th minute to help the USWNT defeat Mexico 1–0.
 Swanson made her first start in the team's match against Puerto Rico on February 15.
 During the match, she recorded an assist in the 6th minute.
 In the 18th minute, Puerto Rico player Selimar Pagan took down Swanson in the penalty box and the USWNT was given a penalty kick, which Carli Lloyd scored.
 In the 60th minute, Swanson sent a cross towards Alex Morgan, but it was deflected off Puerto Rican defender Ashley Rivera and into her own net.
 Swanson started in the semifinal match against Trinidad and Tobago on February 19, helping the USWNT qualify to the 2016 Olympic Games in Rio de Janeiro after a 5–0 victory.
 Swanson also made the start in the final against Canada, helping the USWNT win the tournament after defeating Canada 2–0.